Keene State awards several categories of grants and scholarships that don’t have to be repaid.

 Our Pledge to Your Education

-The Granite Guarantee at Keene State covers the cost of tuition for all first-time, first-year Pell Grant-eligible New Hampshire students enrolled for the first time in the 2021-22 academic year.
-This program bridges the gap between a recipient’s total federal and state aid, institutional gift aid and the cost of in-state tuition ($11,754 for 2021-22).
-Qualified students must be enrolled full-time for both the Fall 2021 and the Spring 2022 semesters.
+The Granite Guarantee at Keene State covers the cost of tuition for all New Hampshire students who are Pell eligible and enrolling at KSC for the first time.
+This program bridges the gap between a recipient’s total federal and state aid, institutional gift aid and the cost of in-state tuition ($11,754 for 2023-24).
+Qualified students must be enrolled full-time for both the Fall 2023 and the Spring 2024 semesters.

 Granite Guarantee eligible students will receive continued support throughout their four years at KSC as long as they: